This is the eighth of twelve steps in Monbourquette’s forgiveness. How do you keep relationships open in your family?

 A deep injury also affects our image of God.

-The God who looks suspiciously like Sinterklaas and who guarantees us ‘tasty’ if we are ‘good’, cannot stand when innocent people experience injustice.
+The God looks suspiciously like Sinterklaas.
+He guarantees us ‘tasty’ if we are ‘good’.
+He cannot stand when innocent people experience injustice.

 The distant, indifferent God proves worthless and meaningless when we are lonely and desperate.